phamd/XNA-Checkers-Documentation/Design_Document.md

 ======

 Pieces()
->this will hold the necessary components to describe what a game piece will contain
+>this will hold the necessary components to describe what a game piece will contain, which will be seperate from the game board.
+>This allows for changes in the game easily and seperate from the board module
 >Responsibilities: The piece module contains all the data contained within individual pieces, such as the type, and player it belongs to.

 + **getType()** returns whether the piece is a king or a normal piece